Ouma Rusks in the UK | Buttermilk, Muesli & more flavours

-Many years ago in 1939, during the Great Depression, the community of the little Eastern Cape town known as Molteno, was unaware of how well-known it wold become world-wide.
+Many years ago in 1939, the community of the little Eastern Cape town known as Molteno, was unaware of how well-known it would become world-wide.

 In order to financially assist their struggling families, the local Pastor offered the women in the congregation a half-a-crown (Two Shillings and a Sixpence), to use the money and their skills to generate an income.